daposarumi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script converts decimal to hexadecimal
+script that encodes and decodes text